gdbooks/LegacyOpenGL/Chapter5/direction.md

 We're going to make the green light orbit the scene horizontally, the red light orbit the scene vertically, and we're going to make the camera stay static.

+First, let's add some variables to the scene.
+We're going to use the same orbit logic we used for the camera, so these variables will be simialr.

 ## Independently lit objects